 If you have the space and the budget a purpose built garden office gives working from home a different perspective.
 Commuting down the garden path each the morning puts a small, valuable space between your work and the rest of your life.

-Hidden away in your garden office you can organise that little space to suit the way you work.
+Hidden away in your office you can organise that little space to suit the way you work.
 You can be homely and untidy and throw away the vacuum cleaner, alive and energetic or very tidy, calm and relaxed.
 You can invite round colleagues and clients without them having to meet the cat or trip over the shopping in the kitchen.